Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-workspace-service-docker.md

 Run the Docker image once you've set the `WORKSPACES_HOME` variable.

 ***MEM: Because setting WORKSPACES_HOME is addressed in the previous topic, we don't need to repeat it.
 (Unless this refers to something else?)
 Generally, we can assume they do what we tell them to do.
 Otherwise we'd have lots of repetition, and they might wonder whether or not it's the same thing they already did.
 We don't want them to have to wonder.
-So you can end the sentence with "image."***
+So you can end the sentence with "image."
+Actually, you can remove the whole sentence.
+Running the image is addressed on the tabs.***

 <Tabs>
   <TabItem value="Engine" label="Docker Engine" default>